-Known for its famous historic sites, beautiful green spaces, and tons of universities, Boston is one of the USA’s most beloved cities to visit and live in.
+Known for its famous historical sites, beautiful green spaces, and tons of universities, Boston is one of the USA’s most beloved cities to visit and live in.
 Bostonians like to spend time outdoors, especially in the warmer months, and the parks and waterfront areas are often full of people.
-If you’re looking for outdoor activities in Boston off the main tourist trails, you’ve got a ton of options.
-One of the best things to do outside to explore the area is by hiking near Boston.
+You’ve got many options if you’re looking for outdoor activities in Boston off the main tourist trails.
+One of the best things to do outside to explore the area is hiking near Boston.
 We created this guide with some of the best hikes near Boston so that you can plan your next weekend outdoors!

 Easy Hikes In & Near Boston

 - Trail Distance: Varies – 7 miles total

 - Location: Begins at the Boston Public Garden/Boston Common

 While most cities have several urban trails, Boston’s Emerald Necklace is unique because it runs through a chain of several of the city’s parks and green spaces.
 In this way, it’s not entirely its own separate trail but rather a connected web of paved trails that span nearly 7 miles.
 Whether you’re looking for a family-friendly hiking trail, a scenic place to run or bike, or a place to stroll, the Emerald Necklace indeed has something for you.

 - Location: Boston Harbor Islands National Recreation Area

 The World’s End Trail is a local favorite for some of the most spectacular views of the Boston skyline.
 Located in the Boston Harbor Islands National Recreation Area, this easy, accessible trail offers beautiful rocky shoreline paths, bird watching, and views over the city’s harbor.
 For easy hiking near Boston for the whole family, you can’t go wrong with World’s End!
 We’d recommend heading here on clear days for the best views and hiking conditions.